vpathalam/instaclone/Learnings.md

 Model:
 If model files are in the same namespace, they don't have to have relative path references
-\$this->hasOne/belongsTo(className::class) can link two models/tables together to create a relationship
+$this->hasOne/hasMany/belongsTo(className::class) can link two models/tables together to create a relationship

+Controller:
+Class::findOrFail is an alt to ::find that fails gracefully (returns 404 if not found, doesn't break application)

+To Create a Feature:

+1. CLI: 'php artisan make:model featureName -m'
+2. Navigate to /database/migrations/featureMigration and add $table attributes
+3. CLI: 'php migrate'
+4. Update other class.php rules in /app to support belongsTo/hasOne/hasMany relationship with new feature